ahasna/mqtt-raspberryPi-workshop/README.md

 ## Feel like coding?

-if you what we have been doing so far is not challenging enough for you, try controlling the LED using the Temp./Humidity values and add an indication alert of that to the dashboard :sunglasses:
+if you what we have been doing so far is not challenging enough for you, try controlling the LED using the Temp./Humidity values and add an indication alert of that to the dashboard